PhilDev22/Defold_Tapgame/README.md

 # Defold_Tapgame
-Simple mobile game made with Defold engine.
+Simple casual mobile game made with Defold engine.
+The purpose of this project was to learn creating mobile games with Defold.

+Play the web release here: [https://codey.itch.io/tapmoji-web]

+Visit [AGameAMonth.net] for reading the devblog!